Music

 Arts and Culture: Music

-Music I is available only to students who have completed Grade 2 level on their instrument of choice and Grade 1 level in theory.
-Each student is required to have one-hour lessons each week on their instrument (30-minute lessons for voice), charged at only 50% of the normal cost for music lessons.
-The academic component includes theory and aural lessons.
-Students will write the external Grade 5 ABRSM theory exam in their Grade 9 year.
+Music I is available to students who are learning a practical instrument, and have had some theory teaching as well.
+Each student is required to have two x 30 minute lessons each week on their instrument (30-minute lessons for voice), charged at only 50% of the normal cost for music lessons.
+The academic component includes theory, aural and music technology – pupils learn to use a Digital Audio Workstation to compose music and will learn the basics of sound production.

 Practical and written exams take place in June and November; the practical exam counts 50% of the total mark.
 Continuous assessment is ongoing throughout the year.